Shivam-coded/Job-Application-Form/README.md

 # Job-Application-Form
-This is simple job application form uisng HTML and CSS.
+This is simple job application form uisng HTML and CSS..